pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

 With the preparation work done let's continue with doing a scan.

-### Scanning SharePoint Online environment ###
+### Scanning SharePoint Online MT environment ###
-Below option is the typical usage of the tool for most customers: you specify a mode, your tenant name and the created client id and secret:
+Below option is the typical usage of the tool for most customers: you specify a mode, your tenant name and the created client id and secret.
+Please check out the **I'm running SharePoint Online dedicated** section if you need to scan a SharePoint Online Dedicated environment.

 ```console
 accessappscanner -t <tenant> -c <clientid> -s <clientsecret>